emtempleton/emtempleton.github.io/_site/index.md

 ![round-robin conversation paradigm](round_robin.png "round-robin paradigm")

-I’ve collected six, 11-person round-robins where every member of the round robin had a conversation with every other member of the round robin.
-I quantify different aspects of the conversation to examine how conversation behavior relates to participant reports of enjoyment and connection.
-The round-robin network structure makes it possible to look at multiple levels of analyses -- within conversations, across conversations, and across individual people.
+I’ve collected a large round-robin dataset where every member of each round-robin has a conversation with every other member.
+I quantify different aspects of these conversations to examine how conversation behavior relates to participant reports of enjoyment and connection.
+The round-robin network structure makes it possible to look at multiple levels of analyses: within conversations, across conversations, and across individual people.

 In addition to this round-robin conversation dataset, I’ve also collected different conversation types (friends vs strangers) as well as formats (face-to-face vs online).

 Of course, I like to follow up any findings from these naturalistic datasets with controlled **experimental studies**.
-However, I think there is real value in having insights come from the data itself rather than intuition alone.
+However, I think there is real value in having insights come from the data *itself* rather than intuition *alone*.
 After all, I  only have access to my own conversations!
 I might mistakenly believe everyone loves keeping up with the Kardashians as much as I do (and unfortunately, I would be wrong).

 # Publications
 \* Denotes equal contribution